 adamkaz / iStock

 - Total claims: 2,182

 - Percent of total: 1.4%

 Like incidents of crushing, broken or fractured bones are often the result of improperly operating heavy machinery and other objects.
-Bone fractures can also result from vehicle crashes and falling objects.
+Bone fractures can also result from trips, slips, and falls, as well as vehicle crashes and falling objects.
 Construction and industrial worksites are required to maintain certain safeguards when building tall structures so as to prevent workers from falling and breaking bones.
 These measures are generally referred to as personal protective equipment, or PPE, and include hard hats, tethers, harnesses, and lanyards, as well as retroreflective wear so that workers are visible to one another in low light.